 Children start their geography learning in EYFS, exploring and developing their fascination of the world around them.
 Children in Years 1-6 study a rich and varied geography curriculum with opportunities to learn more about the world and to apply their knowledge from previous years, allowing them to make links between the units studied.

-Children’s geographical learning starts with the familiar and slowly builds outwards, from their immediate environment, to London, to the UK, to Europe, South America and Africa.
+Children’s geographical learning starts with the familiar and slowly builds outwards, from their immediate environment, local area, the UK, to Europe, and the Americas.
 Their understanding of how their local area fits into the wider world is therefore gradually built upon.
 We have carefully mapped out our programmes of study to allow children the opportunities to draw comparisons and make contrasts between the areas studied.

 The places and communities in which we live